junxit/us-congress-bills-111/metadata.md

 - 2010-06-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 437.
 - 2010-07-20 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6036; text as passed Senate: CR S6036)
 - 2010-07-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6036; text as passed Senate: CR S6036)
+- 2010-07-21 — Message on Senate action sent to the House.
+- 2010-07-21 — Received in the House.
+- 2010-07-21 — Referred to the House Committee on Transportation and Infrastructure.